Drafted: ROUND: 1 - Pick Number: 26 (DAL)

-Draft Profile: BioMazi Smith from East Kentwood High School was rated a 4 star recruit by ESPN and handed a 4 star grade by 247 Sports.
-Following high school, Smith opted to join Michigan.
+Draft Profile: BioMazi Smith from East Kentwood High School was rated a 4-star recruit by ESPN and handed a 4-star grade by 247 Sports.
+After high school, Smith joined Michigan after being heavily recruited.

-In 2021 as a junior Smith got his break and played in 14 games and contributed on 544 snaps.
-He recorded 29 tackles, 14 assists, while making 21 stops.
-As a pass rusher, he produced 21 total pressures, which included 14 QB hurries, 6 QB hits, and one sack on the year.
+In 2021 as a junior Smith played in 14 games and finally made an impact playing on 544 snaps.
+He recorded 29 tackles, 14 assists while making 21 stops.
+As a pass rusher, he produced 21 total pressures, which included 14 QB hurries, 6 QB hits, and a sack on the year.

 Scouting Report: Strengths

-- A compactly built, high-motor lineman, Smith brings a nice blend of power and quickness.
+- A massive, lane-clogging lineman, Smith brings an impressive nice blend of power and quickness considering his size.
 Smith shows impressive get-off, often exploding off the line and getting into gaps before blockers can react.

 - Crazy athletic skills -- Made Bruce Feldman's 'Freaks List' at number 1.
 He wrote: "The 6-foot-3, 337-pound senior has rare power and agility.
 Smith does 22 reps on the bench press, but that’s with 325 (not 225).
 He close-grip benched 550 pounds.
 He vertical-jumps 33 inches.
 He broad-jumped 9-4 1/2.
 Smith, who had 37 tackles last season, has clocked a 4.41 shuttle time, which would’ve tied the best by any defensive tackle at this year’s NFL Scouting Combine, and it would’ve been better than any defensive tackle weighing 310 pounds or more in the past decade.
-His 6.95 3-cone time would’ve been by far the fastest among defensive tackles in Indianapolis.
-The fastest was 7.33.
-Smith’s 60-yard shuttle time is 11.90."
+His 6.95 3-cone time would’ve been by far the fastest among defensive tackles in Indianapolis."

 - Provides some secondary interior pass rush, getting most penetration when playing three-technique.